 Corn and butter go together like Forrest and Jenny, that is nothing new.

-But bring basil to the party, and you have a new way to enjoy fresh sweet corn.
+But bring basil to the party, and you have a new way to enjoy grilled corn on the cob.

 Corn and butter go together like Forrest and Jenny, that is nothing new.
 But bring basil to the party, and you have a new way to enjoy fresh sweet corn.Click To Tweet

 On the grill, of course.
 This is our preferred method for preparing sweet corn.
-However, you can also prepare your corn any way you please.
+However, you can also prepare your corn on the cob any way you please.

 Here is a quick link on some other ways to prepare corn on the cob.
 You can boil it, foil it, roast it, or nuke it.

 You can even cook it over a campfire.
 Check out our post for Gourmet Getaways in Australia on how we made Campfire Corn Salsa over a campfire.
 Yummy stuff.